Skip to content

 dig TXT _dmarc.example.com +short

-Vectis has a built-in deliverability checker that verifies all your DNS records:
+Vectis has a built-in checker that validates every record at once:

 Terminal window